kashanCH/Test-KH/README.md

 For iOS Download SDK from [Kardia iOS SDK 1.5.1 ](https://www.notion.so/currenthealth/Team-Capybara-00a693c44694414486c7639d15a47674?pvs=4#cb84c972508a439aa0e5699b25590125)

-Under sdk folder open AliveCorKitExample.xcodeproj in XCode to test the Kardia App.
-Install the app on real iOS device to test with Kardia ECG device.
+Open the AliveCorKitExample.xcodeproj file located in the sdk folder using Xcode to test the Kardia app.
+Install the app on a real iOS device to test it with the Kardia ECG device.

 For Android Download SDK from [Kardia Android SDK 1.5.1 ](https://www.notion.so/currenthealth/Team-Capybara-00a693c44694414486c7639d15a47674?pvs=4#1c11167b48cc4f2b8aeca74c82109e13)

-Under sdk folderd open AliveCorKitExample.xcodeproj to test the Kardia App.

-Under main SDK folder open SampleApp in Android Studio.
-It will install the depedencies and once done you can run on andorid device to test with Kardia ECG device.
+Open the SampleApp in Android Studio located in the main SDK folder.
+It will install the dependencies, and once completed, you can run it on an Android device to test with the Kardia ECG device.

 ## Install